Jakub-Riha/ECO225/README.md

 # Do Microfinance Institutions Prioritise Need?
 Evidence from Loan Allocation and Repeat Borrowing Patterns

-Replication materials for an ECO225 course project on Kiva loan data.
+Replication files & code for an ECO225 course project.

 ---

 ## 📄 Project Description

-This repository contains the paper PDF, code, and supporting files, for a machine learning analysis of microloan descriptions from Kiva.org.
-The project aims to use classified loan descriptions to investigate whether microfinance institutions allocate loan capital in proportion to borrower financial need and whether repeated borrowing grows or shrinks, by running fixed effects regressions.
+This repository contains the paper PDF, code, and supporting files, for a regression and machine learning analysis of microloans from Kiva.org.
+The project aims to use  loan descriptions classified into low-need and high-need loans to investigate whether microfinance institutions allocate loan capital in proportion to borrower financial need, and whether repeated borrowing grows or shrinks.

 ---